FaceFTW/dotman/README.md

-# Dotman
+# DotMan

-`dotman` is a diverging fork of [`SuperCuber/dotter`](https://github.com/SuperCuber/dotter), which now seems to be unmaintained.
-This fork has some key differences from `dotter` to make it much "lighter" but still retain compatibility with the original tool.
+`dotman` is an opinionated, diverging fork of [`SuperCuber/dotter`](https://github.com/SuperCuber/dotter), which now seems to be unmaintained.
+This fork has some key differences from `dotter` to make it much "lighter" and work the way _I_ want it to, but still retain compatibility with the original tool.

 ___This divergence is a work in progress, with breaking changes detailed as they are made.___

 # Differences from Dotter

+For each change, I provide a bit of my reasoning, so before you open an issue, read here!

 - Removal of the "watch" feature
-  - This increased size/startup time due `watchexec`'s reliance on Tokio.
+> This increased size/startup time due `watchexec`'s reliance on Tokio.
 Also had [bugs](https://github.com/SuperCuber/dotter/issues/196)
 - Math Expressions are no longer supported in Handlebars substitutions
-  - Doesn't really make sense, also newer versions of `evalexpr` are AGPL and would require license changing
+> Doesn't really make sense, also newer versions of `evalexpr` are AGPL and would require license changing
 - Handlebars Scripting no longer has a feature flag, is always integrated
-  - This feels like a "core" feature that shouldn't really be disabled, and adding a flag makes maintenance a bit annoying
+> This feels like a "core" feature that shouldn't really be disabled, and adding a flag makes maintenance a bit annoying
+- Logging changes
+  - More terminal output is displayed by default (INFO level)
+  - Some log calls have changed levels depending on utility
+  - Single verbosity level prints TRACE + DEBUG logs
+  - TRACE logs are removed overall.
+  - Using [`env-logger`](https://github.com/rust-cli/env_logger) as a personal preference
+> The above changes are more of a personal preference.
+I'd like to see what DotMan is doing when I do deploy/rollback. `--quiet` is still available as an option for those who want it.
+>
+> The general methodology I plan to put when it comes to reorganizing INFO and lower messages are as follows:
+> - INFO - information about the general actions DotMan is taking
+> - DEBUG - extra information like detected state that is more useful in certain situations
+> - TRACE - something to insert when working in the code and modifying something

 # Installation